rkpkr/messaging-system/README.md

 Changelog
 -----------

+10/22/2017 - v0.2
+Added ability to add and delete contacts, bringing it closer to being useful.

 10/15/2017 - v0.1
 Base functionality finished, including a login and registration system, a database to handle the data, and a bare-bones messaging system.